Harry Potter & the Philosopher's Stone: Take Two

 Harry suddenly regained feeling in his legs and he stumbled backwards, desperate to remove himself from this awful visage.

+The horror-face hardened in anger.
 "Don't be silly boy, give me the Stone!
 You cannot escape your fate today.
 Or do you want to die for some foolish cause as your parents did?
 Begging me for mercy!"

 "Liar!" cried Harry.